lowRISC/lowrisc-site/content/docs/internship-2016/device-tutorial.md

 ## Add a DMA master device

-Despite the fact that memory bus in lowRISC uses the TileLink protocol instead of NASTI (AXI), it is still possible to use an AXI device as a master device.
-Adding a DMA device is a little bit harder, due to the need to instantiate a bridge between TileLink and NASTI for each NASTI master device. __Notice: The current bridge implementation provided by UC Berkeley restricts burst size to be either 1 or 8, and only INCR mode is allowed.__
+Despite the fact that memory bus in lowRISC uses the TileLink protocol instead of AXI, it is still possible to use an AXI device as a master device.
+Adding a DMA device is a little bit harder, due to the need to instantiate a bridge between TileLink and AXI for each AXI master device. __Notice: The current bridge implementation provided by UC Berkeley restricts burst size to be either 1 or 8, and only INCR mode is allowed.__ The implementation of AXI we used was called NASTI ('Not A STandard Interface') by its authors.
+All future references to AXI use the NASTI name.

 To add the device, first we add a new slot to the TileLink.
 Find `case TLKey("L1toL2")` in Configs.scala, and increment the nCachelessClients value by one.